 WRITTEN BYAušrinė Bakasėnaitė

-Aušrinė is an SEO specialist whose scope of interests includes digital marketing, advertising, and business psychology.
-Her writings are focused on data-backed insights and divergent ways to keep up with the ever-changing marketing trends.
+Aušrinė is an SEO specialist with a passion for digital marketing, advertising, and business psychology.
+Her writings reflect her data-driven personality and attention to detail as a safe way to keep up with the ever-changing marketing trends.

 Get marketing insights direct to your inbox